monkoose/fzf-hoogle.vim/README.md

 `alt-s` to open defalut browser with documentation.
 If it doesn't work (perhaps if you are on macOS), then change `g:hoogle_open_link` option to open links with the CLI tool.

+`alt-x` to copy type annotation into default register.
+Paste it just with `p`.

+`alt-c` to copy import statement into default register.

 `Esc` or `ctrl-c` to close fzf window.

 You can open `:Hoogle` appended with a word under the cursor with this command.
 Use a key combination that